lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 ### Audits of Membership Records

-Each year the stake clerk or an assistant stake clerk ensures that an audit of membership records is conducted in each ward using LCR.
+Twice each year the stake clerk or an assistant stake clerk ensures that an audit of membership records is conducted in each ward using LCR.
 The stake president may call others who are experienced in membership record keeping to assist with these audits.
-Audits should be completed by June 30 of each year.
+Audits should be completed by June 15 and December 15 of each year.

 33.7